 Comprehensive Overview of the Ring's Discovery

-To fully grasp the significance of how Bilbo gets the Ring, we must delve into the history and nature of this potent artifact.
+To fully grasp the significance of how Bilbo gets the Ring, we must look at the history and nature of this potent artifact.
 The One Ring, forged by the Dark Lord Sauron in the fires of Mount Doom, was intended to be the ultimate tool of dominion.
 It held a significant portion of Sauron's own power, allowing him to control the other Rings of Power and, ultimately, to enslave the free peoples of Middle-earth.

 The Ring's history is one of conflict and corruption.
+Eventually, it was found by Déagol, a Stoor Hobbit, who was immediately overcome by its allure.
 After Sauron's defeat in the Last Alliance of Elves and Men, the Ring was lost in the river Anduin, where it lay hidden for centuries.
-Eventually, it was found by Déagol, a Stoor Hobbit, who was immediately overcome by its allure.
 His friend Sméagol, consumed by greed, murdered Déagol and claimed the Ring for himself.

 Sméagol was swiftly corrupted by the Ring, both physically and mentally.
 His life was prolonged far beyond its natural span, but he became a wretched creature, twisted and malformed, both in body and spirit.
 He retreated into the depths of the Misty Mountains, where he became known as Gollum, his mind obsessed with the "precious" Ring.
 For centuries, Gollum guarded the Ring, its power sustaining him but also slowly destroying him.